aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/01_SetupBedrock.md

 ## Next Steps

 Now that you have successfully enabled access to Amazon Bedrock models, you're ready to integrate them with your Superblocks application.
-In the next section, we'll configure the connection between Superblocks and AWS Bedrock.
+In the next section, we'll configure the connection between Superblocks and Amazon Bedrock.